 For each wholesale power price forecast presented in this paper, there is an underlying forecast of the resource mix for the WECC area.
-Figure 8 presents the WECC resource mix underlying the base case power price forecast (Note that this and the following two figures show dispatched energy rather than installed capacity).
+Figure 9 presents the total WECC resource mix underlying the base case power price forecast (Note that this and the following two figures show dispatched energy rather than installed capacity).
 Natural gas, coal, and hydro-electric generating resources account for the majority of the dispatched energy over the planning period.
-The amount of coal-fired generation begins to increase after 2020 as both traditional coal-fired and coal gasification plants are added to the system to meet demand and begin to displace higher variable-cost natural gas-fired generation.
+The amount of coal-fired generation begins to increase after 2020 as both traditional coal-fired and coal-gasification plants are added to the system to meet demand and begin to displace higher variable-cost natural gas-fired generation.

-Figure 9 shows the energy output of incremental resources added to the system over the planning period.
+Figure 10 shows the energy output of incremental resources added to the system over the planning period.
 The forecast is for RPS resources and market-driven wind and natural gas-fired resources to meet WECC demand growth through 2015.
 After 2020, market-driven coal-fired resources provide significant amounts of energy.

-Figure 8: Forecast WECC resource mix based on dispatched energy to be a net exporter of energy over the entire planning period.
-In 2008, the region's energy surplus is estimated to be 3,406 annual average megawatts (MWa).
-With the addition of incremental RPS resources, the annual surplus is forecast to increase to 4,485 MWa in 2021, and then to gradually decline to 3,044 MWa in 2026, as less energy is exported to other regions.
+Figure 9: Forecast WECC resource mix based on dispatched energy to be a net exporter of energy over the entire planning period.
+In 2008, the region's net exports are estimated to be 3,406 annual average megawatts (MWa).
+With the addition of incremental RPS resources, the net exports are forecast to increase to 4,485 MWa in 2021, and then to gradually decline to 3,044 MWa in 2026, as the regional resource surplus declines and less energy is exported to other regions.

-Figure 9: Forecast WECC incremental resource mix based on dispatched energy
+Figure 10: Forecast WECC incremental resource mix based on dispatched energy

-The forecast resource mix for the Pacific Northwest reflects the dominance of hydroelectric generation and the expanding impact of wind generation (see Figure 10).
+The forecast resource mix for the Pacific Northwest reflects the dominance of hydroelectric generation and the expanding impact of wind generation (see Figure 11).
 By the end of the planning period, the share of energy from wind resources is expected to nearly match that of natural gas-fired resources.
 Under "normal" hydro conditions, the Pacific Northwest can expect